 Studies in brainless slime molds reveal that they use physical cues to decide where to grow.

 If you didn’t have a brain, could you still figure out where you were and navigate your surroundings?
 Thanks to new research on slime molds, the answer may be “yes.”
 Scientists from the Wyss Institute at Harvard University and the Allen Discovery Center at Tufts University have discovered that a brainless slime mold called Physarum polycephalum uses its body to sense mechanical cues in its surrounding environment, and performs computations similar to what we call “thinking” to decide in which direction to grow based on that information.
 Unlike previous studies with Physarum, these results were obtained without giving the organism any food or chemical signals to influence its behavior.
-The study is published in Advanced Materials.
+The study was published today (July 15, 2021) in the journal Advanced Materials.

 “People are becoming more interested in Physarum because it doesn’t have a brain but it can still perform a lot of the behaviors that we associate with thinking, like solving mazes, learning new things, and predicting events,” said first author Nirosha Murugan, a former member of the Allen Discovery Center who is now an Assistant Professor at Algoma University in Ontario, Canada.
 “Figuring out how proto-intelligent life manages to do this type of computation gives us more insight into the underpinnings of animal cognition and behavior, including our own.”